BlackbirdDigital/wp-theme-scaffold/README.md

 #### Styles: /src/styles

+For a brief intro to the basic foundation of our scaffold styling system, see this [CSS Tricks article about using BEM and utility classes](https://css-tricks.com/building-a-scalable-css-architecture-with-bem-and-utility-classes/).

 ### Distributable Files: /dist

 The `dist` folder houses all compiled files.
 You might not see it yet if you've just downloaded the scaffolding and haven't run the build process.